Coleridge Goode: Biography

 His primary early influences as a bassist were Walter Page, Slam Stewart and Jimmy Blanton.
 Moving to London in 1942, Goode subsequently worked with Johnny Claes, Eric Winstone, Lauderic Caton and Dick Katz, became a founder member of the Ray Ellington Quartet and recorded with Django Reinhardt in 1946, alongside Stephane Grappelli.
 Later Goode played in Tito Burns' sextet and led his own group, before being invited to join Harriott's new band in 1958.
 In 1967 he recorded with Chris McGregor, Dudu Pukwana, Ronnie Beer, and Laurie Allan on Gwigwi Mrwebi's Mbaqanga Songs.
 During the 1960s and 1970s, Goode worked extensively with pianist/composer Michael Garrick.
 Goode was still performing in the house band at Laurie Morgan's Sunday jam sessions at the King's Head in Crouch End into his 90s.

-One of the finest jazz bassists who has worked in Europe, Goode is an important link to a proud heritage of Caribbean contributions to the music.
-His achievements through a long career have been an important inspiration for some leading contemporary black British jazz musicians.
-In 2002, his autobiography Bass Lines: A Life in Jazz, co-authored with his friend, the academic and jazz writer Roger Cotterrell, not only told his own story but provided poignant and vivid memories of the brilliant and tragic Harriott and of the birth of free form jazz in Britain.
+Considered a fine jazz bassist who has worked in Europe, Goode is a link to a heritage of Caribbean contributions to the music.
+His achievements through a long career have been an inspiration for some leading contemporary black British jazz musicians.
+In 2002, his autobiography Bass Lines: A Life in Jazz, co-authored with his friend, the academic and jazz writer Roger Cotterrell, not only told his own story but provided vivid memories of Harriott and of the birth of free form jazz in Britain.